BlueLdr/tts-playground/docs/guide.md

 Adding certain characters at the end of the message will make the speech high-pitched and sped up, as if the speaker is panicking or excited.

+// speed varies based on # of chars

 #### Recent Discoveries
 // slow down: >=
 // Amy - inverse